rhysstever/Eona/Campaigns/Whispers In Opira/DM Notes - NOT FOR PLAYERS/Campaign Ideas.md

 		- Can been seen with bat excrement and sulfur on their hands
 	- Blows up the entire room, killing many, maiming the few rest
 - PCs are in the room
-- Room doors barred
 - The guards posted on outside of the room are gone

+## After the Incident
+- Casualties
+	-

 ## Finding the Culprits
-- List of attendees has been updated
+- List of attendees has been altered
-	- Only difference: addition of one name: Sorcerer_Cult_Member_Name
 -

 #Campaign